-The beach of Ammoudara is a small but beautiful and sandy.
-It faces the east, which makes it really protected from the winds and it virtually lacks from waves.
+The beach of Ammoudara is small but beautiful and sandy.
+It faces the east, which makes it really protected from the winds and it virtually lacks waves.
 Being the water always calm and clean, it’s another beach preferred by families with children.

 It’s also possible to reach Voulisma easily if you’re staying in the South (for example, Ierapetra is only 23 km away).
 Voulisma is one of the three different beaches in Istron.

 Voulisma (also called Golden Beach) is a very wide and shallow bay, with white, fine sand and every facility you need.
-You can rent sunbeds and umbrellas or visit the beach bar above for a lunch or a drink.
+You can rent sunbeds and umbrellas or visit the beach bar above for lunch or a drink.